nathantew14/ip/AI.md

 # Level-7
 Prompt output from the questino prompt looked mostly correct, but I made a general formatToFile that could be reused by the children of CompleteableTask.
 For some reason, saveTasksToFile was not used in the generated code.

 Prompted again to use an enum to represent the outcome of loading the tasks from file.
+Unfortunately, will need more complicated testing procedure to account for the different welcome messages.

+Also asked AI (a few times) to give me a `help` message (I legit forgot the commands myself)